shoebot/shoebot/doc/source/index.rst

 * headless mode for quick execution without the GUI parts
 * it can run on a window or output files in PDF, PNG, SVG or PS formats
 * ability to tweak running scripts via a simple GUI, a socket server or a text-based shell
-* also works as a Python module to work inside existing programs
+* can also be loaded as a Python module to work inside existing programs

 Links